Scalable and Efficient Continual Learning from Demonstration via a Hypernetwork-generated Stable Dynamics Model

-A basic NODE trained by minimizing \myequation{eq:node_mse_loss} does not provide any formal guarantees regarding the stability of the predicted trajectories.
-If the learning is not successful or if the starting state of the trajectory is different from the demonstrations, then it is possible for the predicted trajectory to diverge from the goal.
-This can be dangerous when such a system is used to control a robot.
+A basic NODE trained using \myequation{eq:node_mse_loss} does not guarantee stability of the predicted motion.
+If learning is not successful or the initial state is too different from the demonstrations, then it is possible for the predicted trajectory to diverge from the goal.